On the $h$-majority dynamics with many opinions

+We show how to adapt the proof of \cite[Lemma 9]{FraigniaudN19} to get \cref{lemma:from_lemma_9} in \cref{sec:omitted:preliminaries}.
 Basically, \cref{lemma:from_lemma_9} makes explicit the minimum sample size required by the expectation of the bias in the next round to increase by a constant multiplicative factor relative to the current bias, to which we refer here as $\delta$.
 More specifically, it is sufficient that the number of samples $h$ satisfies $\sqrt{\frac{2h}{\pi}}\pa{1-\delta^2}^{\frac{h-1}{2}}\geq \sqrt{\frac{2h}{\pi \,e}}\geq c$ for some positive constant \(c > 0\) as long as $\delta<\frac{1}{\sqrt{h}}$.
 If, instead, $\delta\geq\frac{1}{\sqrt{h}}$, the lemma states that the new expected value of the bias is more than a constant, which allows us to show that the bias increases just by standard concentration arguments around the averages of \(X_1\) and \(X_2\) (through Berry-Esseen's inequality or Chernoff bounds depending on how large \(\delta\) is w.r.t.\ \(h\)).

 We would like to exploit something that is similar, in spirit, to \cref{lemma:from_lemma_9} when \(k \gg 1\), in order to get that the bias increases each round.
 However, \(X_1 \sim \text{Binomial}(h,p_1)\) and \(X_2 \sim \text{Binomial}(h,p_2)\) but \(p_1 + p_2 < 1\) and \(X_2 \neq h - X_1\).
 In order to overcome this issue, let us define few events.